Use cases

 Internal document drafting

 Use Gavel within your organization to generate documents more efficiently.
-You and your colleagues complete the questionnaire, and Gavel produces a polished first draft instantly.
+You and your colleagues complete the questionnaire, and Gavel produces a polished document instantly.
 This works especially well for high-volume, repetitive document types — demand letters, engagement letters, closing checklists, or standard contracts — where the facts change but the structure stays the same.Examples: NDA generator for your deal team, employment offer letter tool, standard lease generator for a property management practice.

 Client intake and multi-user workflows